peteyreplies/youtube-music-ripper/readme.md

 3. Type `python ripper.py` into terminal
 4. Answer the prompts according to your fondest hopes and desires
 5. MP3 files should begin appearing where you want them to!
+6. After it runs, it will REMOVE all .M4A files in the directory you ran it in (because for some reason the --add-metadata flag breaks the automatic cleaning youtube-dl is supposed to do).
+This is probably desired behavior, but make sure you don't have any other M4A files in the same directory because it will nuke them too!